SAP-samples/cloud-espm-cloud-native/README.md

 The ESPM applications consists of five microservices and one external service.
-1. Customer Service - This service process customer and shopping cart information
+1. **Customer Service** - This service process Customer and Shopping cart information
-2. Product Service - This service can be used to process products and stock information
+2. **Product Service** - This service can be used to process products and stock information
-3. Sales Services - Sales Orders are processed by this service.
+3. **Sales Service** - Sales Orders are processed by this service.
 Each time a sales order is created, it’s not directly inserted into the database, but inserted into a queue.
 A background process called worker picks the message from queue and inserts to the database.
 The rationale behind this approach is explained later in the document.
 For read operation on sales order, its directly read from the database.
-4. Worker - Background process which picks the Sales Order from the queue and inserts it into the database.
+4. **Worker** - Background process which picks the Sales Order from the queue and inserts it into the database.
-5. Gateway - it’s an optional component and acts as entry point for the complete application.
+5. **Gateway** - It is an optional component and acts as entry point for the complete application.
 It also acts as a reverse proxy and routes the request to the appropriate microservice.
 The UI for the application is integrated into the Gateway module.
 Then UI of the application consists of two parts

-  Webshop: An application where an authenticated Customer can buy products by creating Sales Order
+   *Webshop*: An application where an authenticated Customer can buy products by creating Sales Order

-  Retailer: An application where an authenticated and authorized Sales Manager known as Retailer can approve/reject sales orders.
+   *Retailer*: An application where an authenticated and authorized Sales Manager known as Retailer can approve/reject sales orders.
 Only a user with retailer role will be able to access the end point.

-6. External Tax Service - This is a service which is external to the application and used to do tax calculation.
+6. **External Tax Service** - This is a service which is external to the application and used to do tax calculation.
 This Tax calculation service is provided, to be used along with the implementation of Circuit Breaker, Quarantine pattern.
 This service is also used in showcasing the app to app communication between two microservices deployed in the same subaccount, but bounded to two different Authorization and Trust Management services.
 For more information see  [referencing the application](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/517895a9612241259d6941dbf9ad81cb.html#loio517895a9612241259d6941dbf9ad81cb__section_fm2_wsk_pdb) in the documentation for SAP Cloud Platform.

 A [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) approach was used to decide the capabilities of each microservices.
 The Customer and Cart entities are part of the Customer Microservice and Product and Stock entities are part of the Product Service.
 To keep things simple there is only one entity in Sales Service which is the Sales Order entity.
 In real world scenarios, Sales Entity might have Sales Order Header and Sales Order Line Items Entity and more.
 The Product and Customer service has its own database while Sale and worker shares the same database.

-Each of the resilience patterns has been fit into architecture of the ESPM Application to showcase how they can make an application resilient during potential failures.
+***Each of the resilience patterns has been fit into architecture of the ESPM Application to showcase how they can make an application resilient during potential failures.***
 These are some of the potential places where the pattern could be applied.
 There could be more points in the application where the pattern could have been applied to make it more resilient.

 #### Retry
 In a distributed environment some resources may not be reachable or unavailable due to network latency or network glitches.
 A simple retry might cause the execution of a task to succeed which would have failed, if no retry was attempted.
 This pattern is showcased by wrapping the database calls in Product and Customer Service with a retry.
 This ensures that if the database is not momentarily reachable a retry will ensure that the task succeeds.